 September 29th, 2025

-Sydney Design Week 2025 is here, with Powerhouse once again bringing a highly varied group of speakers together in the city for a range of events.
+Sydney Design Week 2025 has just concluded, with Powerhouse once again bringing a highly varied group of speakers together in the city for a range of events.
 Vincent Chan, usually based in Melbourne, is one such inclusion.
 As a type designer, he occupies a rather unique position in the wider design industry.
 It’s a rare professional specialisation, but one that carries hidden power – “you might not think twice about [the typeface] that you read on your phone first thing every morning… there’s something lovely about the anonymity around that,” says Chan.
 “I love how type can sit there, do its job and then disappear.”

-Chan is delivering a keynote speech, following by a panel discussion, in Parramatta with the Powerhouse Museum during Sydney Design Week.
+Chan delivered a keynote speech, followed by a panel discussion, in Parramatta with the Powerhouse Museum during Sydney Design Week.
 “It’s about a project that was initiated in 2021 – I was part of a revitalisation of the identity of the Powerhouse with Studio Ongarato as a typeface designer… specifically with the remit to design three fonts that would somehow respond to the Powerhouse’s collection.
 I spent some time in the bowels of the archive, mining their incredible collection of industrial objects, typwriters, old signs, calculators [and so on],” he explains.

 The results can be seen in the Powerhouse’s distinctive brand today through the three fonts: Filar, Punctum and Cambium.
 The way in which Chan describes the task as an act of translation gives some clue as to the wider design implications of type work.
 The creations are “raw material” that can then be taken and used by graphic designers and others as they integrate parts into a designed whole.